 This is the identifying code for this particular subject at this university.
 Note that "subjects" are also known variously as "units" and "courses", and likewise other terms may be used in place of "subject code" on university websites.

-Some universities have pre-exisiting arrangements with other universities for the teaching of languages subjects.
+Some universities have pre-existing arrangements with other universities for the teaching of languages subjects.
 A "Yes" answer here means this subject is taught via another university on behalf of the university which offers the subject.
 To find out more, click on the "More Information" button below the results box.
 A "No" answer here means this subject is taught by the offering university, i.e. the one whose logo appears at the top of the results box.
 Read more about cross-institutional enrolment here.

 More and more subjects are available online, which opens up new possibilities for study for students right around the country!
 A "Fully online" answer here indicates that the subject in question has no on-campus requirement at all.
 An "On-campus" answer here indicates that the subject is either taught entirely on-campus, or it has a mix of on-campus and online contact hours.
 A "Both available" answer here indicates that the same subject is available either Fully online or On-campus - the student generally decides which mode during/after enrolment.
 Note that the offering of subjects online or on-campus may change depending on restrictions relating to COVID-19 which are in place at the time.

 Find a language subject listed on this website which interests you, and investigate whether you can take it cross-institutionally.